De-Biased Machine Learning of Global and Local Parameters Using Regularized Riesz Representers: Estimation and inference for high dimensional approximately linear models

-\end{Lemma} The second claim of the lemma is immediate from the definition of $(\beta_0, \rho_0)$ and the first follows from elementary calculations.

-The approximate orthogonality property above says that the score function is approximately invariant to small perturbations of the nuisance parameters $\rho$ and $\beta$ around their ``true values" $\rho_0$ and $\beta_0$.
-Note that the score function is exactly invariant, and becomes the doubly robust score, whence $\lambda^\rho_0 = 0$ and $\lambda^\beta_0 = 0$.
-This approximate invariance property plays a crucial role in removing the impact of biased estimation of nuisance parameters $\rho_0$ and $\beta_0$ on the estimation of the main parameters $\theta_0$.
-We now define the double/de-biased machine learning estimator (DML), which makes use of the cross-fitting, an efficient form of data splitting.
+\end{lemma} The second claim of the lemma is immediate from the definition of $(\beta_0, \rho_0)$ and the first follows from elementary calculations.
+The orthogonality property above says that the score function is invariant to small perturbations of the nuisance parameters $\rho$ and $\beta$ around their ``true values'' $\rho_0$ and $\beta_0$.
+This invariance property plays a crucial role in removing the impact of biased estimation of nuisance parameters $\rho_0$ and $\beta_0$ on the estimation of the main parameters $\theta_0$.